 The show covers various current environmental topics and goes behind the scenes of common greenwashing that you will find on traditional news channels today.

 See Related: How to Invest in Electric Car Charging Stations

 #8 The Guardian’s 12-part Sustainability Series

-For those looking for sustainability podcasts that follow a planned arc, this 12 part series may be just what you are looking for.
-There are 12 parts that cover the adventures of the editor-in-chief of the Guardian and how he and his team are battling climate change.
+For those looking for sustainability podcasts that follow a planned arc, this 12-part series may be just what you are looking for.
+Twelve parts cover the adventures of the editor-in-chief of the Guardian and how he and his team are battling climate change.